-- In summary, the DebugSwithes only control different levels of Info-statements.
+- Now, remove your copy of the global controlDict to go back to normal... - In summary, the DebugSwithes only control different levels of Info-statements.
 No recompilation is needed when switching the level, but if new Info-statements are included, re-compilation is needed.
 You can use this feature in your own development. - This still offers no control of the running of the code while debugging...